FappyMcFap/server_news/README.md

 Ex: instead of (Someone) slapped you
 You will see Fappy slapped you

+5/20/2017:

+Weapons:
+- The Space and Time Manipulator has been nerfed.
+It now costs 2 credits and the duration for the slow-mo/fast-mo has been reduced from 10 seconds to 8 seconds.

 Click "View" on the top right to see the raw data so you see purely text.